mohammedmulazada/react-features-in-vanilla-js/README.md

 }
 ```

-And finally, a function that updates the state based on what we just typed inn.
+And finally, a function that updates the state based on what we just typed in.

 ```js
     const listener = (event) => {